Inflation and Rental Income

 - Rents have historically tracked inflation while your major costs are fixed.

-- As inflation increases, fewer people can qualify for loans or afford payments.
+- As inflation increases, fewer people can qualify for loans or afford payments thus rental demand increases which further drives up rents.

-- Income has historically lagged inflation, but incomes increase as the value of the dollar decreases.
+- Incomes increase as the value of the dollar decreases.
 The effect is that you will be paying off your mortgage with inflated dollars.